 8. Changes to Terms

-The Company reserves the right to change your duties, hours, reporting structure, work location and remuneration at its sole discretion.
+The Company may make reasonable changes to the Employee’s duties, hours, reporting structure and work location consistent with the position held.
+Any change that materially reduces the Employee’s remuneration, or that materially alters the position, requires the Employee’s written agreement.

 WHY Written as widely as the original was, this clause is the one most likely to be read as permitting constructive dismissal rather than preventing it — the opposite of what it was put there to do.
 A material change imposed under it can end the employment at the employer’s cost.